albop/albop.github.io/index.md

 ## Published papers

 - _Managing Capital Outflows with Limited Reserves_, with Suman S. Basu, Atish R. Ghosh and Jonathan D. Ostry, forthcoming in IMF Economic Review ([paper](files/papers/reserves_and_outflows_030817.pdf))

+        We analyze the optimal intervention policy for an emerging market central bank which wishes to stabilize the exchange rate in response to a capital outflow shock, but possesses limited reserves.
+Using a stylized framework, we show that the zero lower bound on reserves combined with limited capital mobility generates a time inconsistency problem, and we compare outcomes under full, zero and partial commitment.
+A central bank with full commitment achieves a gradual exchange rate depreciation to the pure float level by promising a path of sustained intervention, including a commitment to exhaust reserves after particularly adverse shocks.
+A central bank without commitment intervenes less, wishing instead to preserve at least some reserves forever, and suffers a larger exchange rate depreciation.
+For more persistent shocks, the time inconsistency problem is larger, and simple intervention rules can achieve welfare gains relative to discretion.
+We relate the optimal intervention policy to the composition of investors in the FX market.

 - _Inequality, Leverage and Crises_, Michael Kumhof and Romain Rancière, American Economic Review, 2015 ([paper](files/papers/inequalities.pdf))